~ 720th Military Police Battalion Reunion Association Vietnam History Project ~

-Regardless of MOS if you recognize or participated in any of the events listed on this Time Line page and would like to contribute any information, personal stories, documents, media articles, photographs, or, if you can provide information on any events not listed, please take a moment to contact the History Project Manager at the Email Link provided for you on each page.
+Regardless of MOS if you recognize or participated in any of the events listed on this Timeline page and would like to contribute any information, personal stories, documents, media articles, photographs, or, if you can provide information on any events not listed, please take a moment to contact the History Project Manager at the Email Link provided for you on this page.
 Your contributions are important to the recording of the Battalion history and always welcomed here.

 CLICK ON INDIVIDUAL RIBBONS FOR CRITERIA